-Here, we examine the effects of a theoretical vaccine on the spread of RSV.
-We examine several vaccination scenarios, including differing levels of coverage, seasonal oscillations in the transmission rate and a waning of the vaccine.
-We also compare continuous vaccination to impulsive vaccination in order to determine conditions on the vaccination strength and period that will control the virus.
+Here, we examine the effects of a prophylactic vaccine on the transmission of RSV in a single age class.
+We consider several vaccination scenarios, including differing levels of coverage, seasonal oscillations in the transmission rate and a waning of the vaccine.
+We also compare continuous vaccination to impulsive vaccination in order to determine conditions on the vaccination strength and duration that will control the virus.